abbi-gehl/MusiSyncCapstone/README.md

 # MusiSyncCapstone

-MusiSync is a cross platform application that aims to allow for users to sync their owned music files accross their devices.
+MusiSync is a cross platform application that aims to allow for users to sync their owned music files across their devices.

 ## How to Run

 TBD

 ## Technical Description
-MusiSync aims to accomplish this without a centralised user databse.
+MusiSync aims to accomplish this without a centralised user database.
 The decentralised nature we are aiming for means we never handle any files a user sends.
-This not only ensures user privacy, but helps protect us from copywright infringement claims.
-Our tool will work on the local network, which aims to limit our tool's usefulness for music piracy and potential cybersecurity risks that were prevlent in applications like Napster.
+This not only ensures user privacy, but helps protect us from copyright infringement claims.
+Our tool will work on the local network, which aims to limit our tool's usefulness for music piracy and potential cybersecurity risks that were prevalent in applications like Napster.

 ## Tech Stack
-Our current plan for MusicSync is a fairly straightforawrd stack.
+Our current plan for MusicSync is a fairly straightforward stack.
 The networking framework is subject to change as the team does not have much experience in the area.

 UI - TypeScript React Native

 Middleware - Node JS, Typescript

 Backend - React Native File System, Web RTC (Networking)